 Creative encounters in a classical setting

 The entries from around a dozen nominees are displayed each year in a spring exhibition at the Royal Palace of Stockholm.
-Due to the current situation, the exhibition 2020 will be presented here at the website.
+The exhibition 2022 will be presented here at the website.

 About the scholarship